From "Moonshine Ink"

-Smith, who has owned Jai Yen for nine years, works directly with artists and small businesses in Thailand and Laos, and hand selects high quality clothing, jewelry, home décor items, handicrafts, and spa products, all shipped directly to Tahoe.
+Smith, who has owned Jai Yen for fifteen years, works directly with artists and small businesses in Thailand and Laos, and hand selects high quality clothing, jewelry, home décor items, handicrafts, and spa products, all shipped directly to Tahoe.
 Incline-based nonprofit Changing Lives Nepal provides jewelry from Nepal, while Smith’s friend sources stonework from Bali.

 • USA Today 10BEST